helloworldless/davidagood.com/content/blog/dynamodb-enhanced-client-java-heterogeneous-item-collections/index.md

 (in our case, a customer and one or more orders).
 So how can we handle this with the Enhanced Client?

-For starters, we will need a `DynamoDbTable` for each entity in the item collection:
+For starters, we will need a `DynamoDbTable` for each entity in the item collection even though all the items are in the same table:

 ```java
 DynamoDbTable<Customer> customerTable =